prometheus-operator/prometheus-operator/Documentation/proposals/202409-status-subresource.md

 * **Other docs:**
   * N/A

-This proposal describes how we will extend the Prometheus operator Custom Resource Definitions (CRDs) with a Status subresource field.
+This proposal describes how we will extend the Prometheus operator workload Custom Resource Definitions (CRDs) with a Status subresource field.

 ## Why